xyphro/UsbGpib/Tutorials/UsbGpibV2_manual.md

   to "nicely integrate" into any VISA environment by following industry standards rather than exploiting a specific manufacturer’s driver.

-In short: It is a legally independent, professional-grade tool designed to coexist peacefully within the ecosystem of your choice.
+In short: It is an independent, professional-grade tool designed to coexist peacefully within the ecosystem of your choice.

 ------------------------------------------------------------------------